What the curriculum is designed to do

-Currently Key Stage 4 is introduced in Year 9, however, this is being reviewed for our 2023 cohort.
+Currently Key Stage 4 is introduced in Year 10 however, this was introduced for our 2023 cohort.
 Our Options process is designed to allow all pupils access to a wide range of GCSE and Vocational courses.
 The Ebacc curriculum is available to those pupils who wish to pursue this, but for the current Key Stage 4 cohort is not mandatory.
 This has been designed to reflect both the needs of our pupils and the local environment.
 Pupils are supported at an individual level to help them choose the subjects that are right for them.
 All pupils study English, Mathematics, Science and all pupils take part in timetabled physical education.
 Pupils are also able to select from a selection of courses offered by our Trust partner to further broaden the possible experiences available to all our pupils.
 No pupils are prevented from accessing these courses.

-As briefly mentioned above, we intend to deliver the curriculum through a variety of outlined in our Quality First Principles .
+As briefly mentioned above, we intend to deliver the curriculum through a variety of outlined in our Quality First Principles.
 Below, we have outlined how we intend to deliver this promise.
 We promote equal opportunities to all of our pupils in line with the Equality Act 2010 throughout our practices.

 Our staff value the different ways in which pupils learn and plan lessons to account for these differences, taking into account the academies’ Quality First Teaching principals, this includes the use of PSHE days (drop down days).
 We encourage teachers to make cross-curricular links where possible within their lesson plans, so that pupils can draw upon knowledge from different subjects and understand how each topic plays a part in everyday life.